Arne Næss: Life and career

 Næss was born in Slemdal, Oslo, Norway, the son of Christine (Dekke) and Ragnar Eide Næss.
 Ragnar was a successful banker, and Arne was the younger brother of shipowner Erling Dekke Næss.
 Næss had two children with his first wife Else and was the uncle of mountaineer and businessman Arne Næss Jr. (1937–2004).

 In 1939, Næss was the youngest person to be appointed full professor at the University of Oslo and the only professor of philosophy in the country at the time.

 He was a noted mountaineer, who in 1950 led the expedition that made the first ascent of Tirich Mir (7708 m) in Pakistan, depicted in the documentary film Tirich Mir til topps.
 The Tvergastein hut in the Hallingskarvet massif played an important role in the name of Næss's philosophy, "Ecosophy T", as "T" is said to represent his mountain hut Tvergastein.

 In 1958, he founded the interdisciplinary journal of philosophy Inquiry.

 In 1970, together with a large number of protesters, he chained himself to rocks in front of Mardalsfossen, a waterfall in a Norwegian fjord, and refused to descend until plans to build a dam were dropped.
 Though the demonstrators were carried away by police and the dam was eventually built, the demonstration launched a more activist phase of Norwegian environmentalism.

+When he was 61, while guest-lecturing at the University of Hong Kong, he met Kit-Fai Tsui, a philosophy student who was four decades younger than him, whom he married seventeen years later.

 In 1996, he won the Swedish Academy Nordic Prize, known as the "little Nobel".
 In 2005 he was decorated as a Commander with Star of the Royal Norwegian Order of St. Olav for socially useful work.
 Næss was a minor political candidate for the Norwegian Green Party in 2005.

+Næss died on 12 January 2009, at the age of 96.